khinsen/MMTK/Doc/mmtk.rst

 file.
 If you store a list or a tuple containing a universe and a configuration for it, the universe is written only once.

-It should be noted that when saving an object, all objects that this object refers to are also saved in the same file (otherwise the restored object would be missing some references).
-In practice this means that saving any chemical object, even a single atom, involves saving the whole universe that this object is part of.
-However, when saving several objects in one file, objects referenced several times are saved only once.

 Frequently it is also useful to copy an object, such as a molecule or a configuration.
 There are two functions (which are actually taken from the Python standard library module copy) for this purpose, which have a somewhat different behaviour for container-type objects (lists, dictionaries, collections etc.). :func:`MMTK.copy` returns a copy of the given object.
 For a container object, it returns a new container object which contains the same objects as the original one.
-If the intention is to get a container object which contains copies of the original contents, then MMTK.deepcopy(object) should be used.
+If the intention is to get a container object which contains copies of the original contents, then ``MMTK.deepcopy(object)`` should be used.
 For objects that are not container-type objects, there is no difference between the two functions.